smorad/um_cisc_7404/09_ac.typ

 ]

 ==
-*Personal opinion:* PPO is overrated

-For some reason, it is very popular
+*Personal opinion:* PPO is overrated, for some reason very popular

 Many hyperparameters, hard to implement, computationally expensive